wifelette/wifelette.github.io/_posts/2019-10-17-my_terrible_project_review.markdown

 [![My simple Project Walkthrough](https://i.ytimg.com/vi/C1D2AfdVoSo/hqdefault.jpg?)](https://youtu.be/C1D2AfdVoSo)

-*My Project Walkthrough: so much CLI!*
+*My Project Walkthrough: so much CLI!
+It doesn't look like it (limited formatting here) but that image is a link to my Project Walkthrough video, if you feel so inclined.*

 I came to my review slightly nervous, but excited to show off what I’d been working on.
 Previously, I’d submitted a blog post on my work, the GitHub repo URL, and a video of me walking through the gem.
 I had a solid big picture of what my gem did, as well as of *how* it did, and a ton of inline docs to help me over the parts I was worried I’d forget.